JakeMoralez/FlectoneWeb/pulse/en/docs/command/warn/index.md

 A list where the key is the `number` of warnings, and the value is the `action` to be performed

-::: tip For example, if you want to ban the player at `10` warnings:
+::: info For example, if you want to ban the player at `10` warnings:
 You should write `10: ban <target> ohh`.
 This action will be performed if the player has `10` active warnings.
 :::